isomerpages/moe-swisscottagesec/_swiss-experience/Student Development Programme/Code of Conduct and School Rules.md

 | 8 Demerit Points or more  | Year Head/Year Master will counsel student and parents will be informed.<br><br>Suspension from school & other appropriate consequences meted by the school to educate the student.                                                                                                 |
 | 10 Demerit Points or more | Family Conference with School Leaders<br><br>There will be implications on conduct grade and eligibilities for school trip and awards.<br><br>Student might need to attend a Conduct Upgrading programme.<br><br>Other appropriate consequences meted by the school to educate the student. |

-Relevant school personnel (School Leaders, Year Head/Year Master and Level Discipline Master) will step in on a case-by-case basis depending on severity of offences involved.
+<p style="text-align: justify;">Relevant school personnel (School Leaders, Year Head/Year Master and Level Discipline Master) will step in on a case-by-case basis depending on severity of offences involved. </p>

 **Offences**